Complete Guide to Making SonoFlex Wireless: 4 Adapter Alternatives

 SonoFlex Microphone: Output Adapters

 Getting back to the SonoFlex microphone that everyone is interested in.
-At the microphone’s base, you can clearly see that the microphone’s signal output is: 3.5mm TRS.
+At the microphone’s docking, you can clearly see that the microphone’s signal output is: 3.5mm TRS.

 This means you can use “adapter cables” with 3.5mm on one end and different connectors on the other to connect the SonoFlex microphone to various wireless transmitters.
 Here are practical application examples: